UniMath/UniMath/documentation/guides/tutorials/t05-category-theory.md

 Note that a functor sends isos to isos: `functor_on_z_iso F a b : z_iso a b → z_iso (F a) (F b)`.

-The core file defines the following properties for functors:
+The file [Core.Functors](../../../UniMath/CategoryTheory/Core/Functors.v) defines the following properties that a functor can have:
 ```coq
 split_essentially_surjective F  := ∏ b,     ∑ a, z_iso (F a) b
 essentially_surjective F        := ∏ b,     ∃ a : C, z_iso (F a) b